LexieLiu19/Info6205-Program-Structure-and-Algorithms/src/main/java/edu/neu/coe/info6205/sort/par/Assignment5-ParSort.md

    parallelism.
 The `cutoff` value is initially set to 1000, but it can be updated based one the first argument in the command line when running.
-2. The results of the experiments should involve sorting arrays of sufficient size of parallel sorting and be run with different cutoffs and different threads should be used.
+2. The results of the experiments should involve sorting arrays of sufficient size of parallel sorting and be running with different cutoffs and different threads should be used.
 Draw a conclusion about the efficacy of the parallelizing sort.